ouomarabdessamade/Social-Network-Analysis-study-case-of-a-Facebook-group-of-diabetes-in-Morocco/README.md

-# Social Network Analysis: Facebook Group for Diabetes in Morocco
+# Social Network Analysis : study case of a Facebook group of diabetes in Morocco

 ## Project Overview